CC&E Welcomes New Director of Undergraduate Programs

 July 01, 2024

-BATON ROUGE - CC&E is excited to welcome Brian Snyder to his new role as Director of Undergraduate programs.
+BATON ROUGE - CC&E is excited to welcome Brian Snyder to his new role as Director of Undergraduate Programs.
 Snyder is replacing Vince Wilson, the program’s longtime head, who has returned to full-time faculty status.
 Both Snyder and Wilson are faculty in the Department of Environmental Sciences.

 “I want to thank Vince Wilson for his many contributions to our college,” said Clint Willson, dean of CC&E. “Our Coastal Environmental Science program wouldn’t be what it is without him.
 And congratulations to Brian Snyder on his new role.
-The future looks bright for undergraduates in CC&E!.”
+The future looks bright for undergraduates in CC&E!”

 Snyder began at LSU as part of the Center for Energy Studies, before joining DES eight years ago.
-He previously served as Associate Director of Undergraduate Studies.
+He previously served as Associate Director of Undergraduate Programs.
 He runs the Carbon Cycle Engineering Lab.

 CC&E spoke with Snyder about his research, his teaching and how he views the Coastal Environmental Science program.
 The following conversation has been edited for clarity.